daniel-munro/algoraphics/docs/glossary.rst

        rectangular space.

    collection
-       A list containing :term:`shapes<shape>`, which can be nested in lists.
+       A shape or a list containing :term:`shapes<shape>`, which can be nested in lists.

    doodle
        An abstraction of a small drawing.
 It can vary each time it is